Soldier who fought Kargil war declared foreigner, detained

 New Delhi, May 30: The family of a retired soldier who fought the Kargil war approached the Gauhati High Court after he was sent to a detention centre for foreigners and illegal migrants.

-Mohammad Sanaullah was arrested soon after he was summoned y the Assam Border Organisation on Tuesday.
+Mohammad Sanaullah was arrested soon after he was summoned by the Assam Border Organisation on Tuesday.
 He had retired as an honorary Lieutenant in the Army.
 He was arrested after the Foreigners' Tribunal adjudged him a non-citizen.

 Sanaullah's son, Shahid Akthar asked how could someone who has served the country be treated as a foreigner and be taken to a detention centre like this.